 Dr. Roush blended her interest in psychology with her study of successful faculty and developed the talk, "The Lighthearted Professor: Positive Psychology for the Master Teacher."
 She identified the intersection of traits reported by people with high life satisfaction with those that are associated with being a Master Teacher.
 This talk became very popular as she urges faculty to become more approachable, humorous, and optimistic in their teaching style.
 Many specific behaviors in the classroom are identified for particpants so they can apply them first thing on Monday.

 Project Graduation Inspiration After a conversation with her Dean, Kristin came up with an inspired idea.
 The school wanted to urge students to set the goal to graduate from college, not to just acquire college credits.
 So, the following week, she fashioned a homemade sign that said, "Graduate!
 You Know You Want To!"
 She dressed up in her full graduation regalia - robe, doctoral hood, and mortarboard cap and walked all around campus, holding her sign and accosting students, "Are you planning to graduate?"
 She traipsed through the cafeteria, the library, across the quad, through the tutoring center, down classroom hallways, into the student services building, and out onto the parking lots.
 She concluded by crashing a meeting of the President with her executive team.
 This auspicious start was the inception of what was to become Project Graduation Inspiration.
-Every Fall semester, the faculty and staff from all five campuses surprise the 24,000 students by coming to school dressed in full graduation regalia.
+Every Fall semester, the faculty and staff from all five campuses surprise the 24,000 students by coming to school dressed in full graduation cap and gown regalia.
 Several services are set up to encourage on the spot graduation audits with advisors and registration staff.
 Faculty are encouraged to talk about the value of graduation in their classrooms on that day.
 It is now an annual event which has been presented at the annual conference of the American Association of Community Colleges.

 Dr. Roush has published six video projects related to Master Teaching with Magna Publications in Madison, Wisconsin.